 Long Term Residential Treatment or Extended Care

 The average length of stay in a long-term addiction treatment center is approximately 90 days but some addiction treatment centers can provide care for up to a year or more.
 Today, it is not uncommon for people to access long-term addiction treatment when needed.
-These long-term alcohol and drug rehab programs are designed for people who have previously completed residential addiction treatment and for a variety of reasons required additional long-term residential treatment.
+These long-term treatment programs are designed for people who have previously completed residential addiction treatment and for a variety of reasons required additional long-term residential treatment.
 Some criteria for long-term care are:

 - Continued drug seeking behavior after completion of a thirty day addiction treatment program

-- Relapse after a short term stay in an alcohol and drug rehab center
+- Relapse after a short term stay in a treatment center for addiction

 - Require additional time in a structured setting to resolve outstanding clinical issues